Jeppefs/AnotherPyplotLatexifier/README.md

 LatexifierFunctions.format_axes(ax) <br />
 where ax is the axis object.
 This only works when using the object oriented approach of matplotlib (which I highly recommend). <br />

-5. Pad yoursself on the back <br />
+5. Pad yourself on the back <br />
 Congratulations, you are now ready to make exceptionally nice plots in matplotlib in you latex documents!
 Never bother with figure dimensions again!

 Example of usage is given in the Latexify/LatexifyTest.py file.